The first stop on Rediscovering Australia was the Dry Desert and Lake Hart, read on to find out more:

 Lake Hart, South Australia Near the town of Pimba

--Pimba is a tiny town that you will pass by on the way to the lake, stop for gas, food and use the bathroom (trust me you don’t want to do the funny business outside).
+-Pimba is a tiny town that you will pass by on the way to Lake Hart, stop for gas, food and use the bathroom (trust me you don’t want to do the funny business outside).

 -Bring a fly repellant, I don’t know if it’s the heat or something in the air, but they attack anything that moves.
 The flies try to zoom past you and go up your nose, gross!
 Very annoying and uncomfortable.
 Oh and don’t forget a water bottle 🙂